cosminneamtiu02/SwiftDeploy-G5K/experiments-runner/README.md

 - prepare
   - Creates the remote tree under `~/experiments_node/on-machine/` and uploads `run-batch.sh` and collection scripts.
-  - Persists env vars with `write-env.sh` and installs packages via `install-dependencies.sh` using the selected package manager.
+  - Persists env vars with `write-env.sh`.
+Package installation from config has been removed; perform any dependency setup inside your image or manually.
 - delegate
   - `on-fe/experiments-delegator.sh` selects up to N TODO lines from the params file using a tracker `*_tracker.txt` (same folder).